Cisco Systems, Inc. (NASDAQ:CSCO) Shares Purchased by CNB Bank

-CNB Bank raised its stake in Cisco Systems, Inc. (NASDAQ:CSCO) by 11.0% during the fourth quarter, according to its most recent disclosure with the SEC.
-The fund owned 24,185 shares of the network equipment provider’s stock after buying an additional 2,399 shares during the quarter.
+CNB Bank lifted its holdings in Cisco Systems, Inc. (NASDAQ:CSCO) by 11.0% during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 24,185 shares of the network equipment provider’s stock after acquiring an additional 2,399 shares during the quarter.
 CNB Bank’s holdings in Cisco Systems were worth $1,082,000 as of its most recent SEC filing.

-A number of other hedge funds also recently bought and sold shares of the business.
-Bainco International Investors bought a new stake in shares of Cisco Systems during the fourth quarter valued at about $30,000.
-FNY Investment Advisers LLC increased its stake in Cisco Systems by 79,900.0% in the 3rd quarter.
-FNY Investment Advisers LLC now owns 800 shares of the network equipment provider’s stock worth $31,000 after purchasing an additional 799 shares in the last quarter.
-Goodwin Investment Advisory purchased a new position in Cisco Systems in the 4th quarter worth about $31,000.
-Larson Financial Group LLC increased its stake in Cisco Systems by 57.6% in the 3rd quarter.
-Larson Financial Group LLC now owns 1,480 shares of the network equipment provider’s stock worth $58,000 after purchasing an additional 541 shares in the last quarter.
-Finally, Ellevest Inc. increased its stake in Cisco Systems by 33.2% in the 3rd quarter.
-Ellevest Inc. now owns 1,478 shares of the network equipment provider’s stock worth $58,000 after purchasing an additional 368 shares in the last quarter.
-Institutional investors own 70.62% of the company’s stock.
+Several other large investors have also added to or reduced their stakes in CSCO.
+Bainco International Investors acquired a new stake in shares of Cisco Systems in the fourth quarter worth $30,000.
+FNY Investment Advisers LLC increased its stake in shares of Cisco Systems by 79,900.0% in the third quarter.
+FNY Investment Advisers LLC now owns 800 shares of the network equipment provider’s stock worth $31,000 after acquiring an additional 799 shares during the period.
+Goodwin Investment Advisory acquired a new stake in shares of Cisco Systems in the fourth quarter worth $31,000.
+Larson Financial Group LLC increased its stake in shares of Cisco Systems by 57.6% in the third quarter.
+Larson Financial Group LLC now owns 1,480 shares of the network equipment provider’s stock worth $58,000 after acquiring an additional 541 shares during the period.
+Finally, Ellevest Inc. increased its stake in shares of Cisco Systems by 33.2% in the third quarter.
+Ellevest Inc. now owns 1,478 shares of the network equipment provider’s stock worth $58,000 after acquiring an additional 368 shares during the period.
+Hedge funds and other institutional investors own 70.62% of the company’s stock.

+In other news, CEO Charles Robbins sold 242,774 shares of Cisco Systems stock in a transaction that occurred on Thursday, November 19th.
+The stock was sold at an average price of $41.04, for a total value of $9,963,444.96.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, EVP Maria Martinez sold 4,000 shares of Cisco Systems stock in a transaction that occurred on Wednesday, December 16th.
+The stock was sold at an average price of $45.00, for a total value of $180,000.00.
+The disclosure for this sale can be found here.
+In the last ninety days, insiders sold 371,384 shares of company stock worth $15,429,225.
+Corporate insiders own 0.02% of the company’s stock.

+Cisco Systems (NASDAQ:CSCO) last announced its quarterly earnings data on Thursday, November 12th.
+The network equipment provider reported $0.76 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.70 by $0.06.
+The firm had revenue of $11.93 billion for the quarter, compared to the consensus estimate of $11.85 billion.
+Cisco Systems had a net margin of 21.76% and a return on equity of 32.64%.
+The business’s revenue for the quarter was down 9.3% on a year-over-year basis.
+During the same period in the prior year, the company posted $0.84 earnings per share.
+On average, equities analysts anticipate that Cisco Systems, Inc. will post 2.86 earnings per share for the current year.

-The company also recently disclosed a quarterly dividend, which was paid on Wednesday, January 20th.
-Investors of record on Tuesday, January 5th were issued a dividend of $0.36 per share.
+The firm also recently announced a quarterly dividend, which was paid on Wednesday, January 20th.
+Investors of record on Tuesday, January 5th were paid a dividend of $0.36 per share.
+This represents a $1.44 annualized dividend and a yield of 3.23%.
 The ex-dividend date was Monday, January 4th.
-This represents a $1.44 dividend on an annualized basis and a dividend yield of 3.23%.
-Cisco Systems’s payout ratio is presently 49.32%.
+Cisco Systems’s dividend payout ratio (DPR) is presently 49.32%.

-Several equities analysts have weighed in on CSCO shares.
-New Street Research raised Cisco Systems from a “neutral” rating to a “buy” rating and set a $60.00 target price on the stock in a research note on Friday, November 13th.
-Royal Bank of Canada reiterated a “buy” rating and set a $49.00 price target on shares of Cisco Systems in a report on Friday, November 13th.
-The Goldman Sachs Group set a $45.00 price target on Cisco Systems and gave the company a “neutral” rating in a report on Friday, November 13th.
-Piper Sandler boosted their target price on Cisco Systems from $44.00 to $45.00 in a report on Friday, November 13th.
-Finally, Credit Suisse Group boosted their target price on Cisco Systems from $36.00 to $41.00 and gave the stock a “neutral” rating in a report on Friday, November 13th.
-Sixteen investment analysts have rated the stock with a hold rating and nine have given a buy rating to the company’s stock.
-The stock has a consensus rating of “Hold” and an average price target of $47.43.
+Several brokerages have recently issued reports on CSCO.
+The Goldman Sachs Group set a $45.00 target price on shares of Cisco Systems and gave the company a “neutral” rating in a research report on Friday, November 13th.
+Smith Barney Citigroup raised their price target on shares of Cisco Systems from $43.00 to $45.00 in a research note on Friday, November 13th.
+Piper Sandler raised their price target on shares of Cisco Systems from $44.00 to $45.00 in a research note on Friday, November 13th.
+Royal Bank of Canada reissued a “buy” rating and issued a $49.00 price target on shares of Cisco Systems in a research note on Friday, November 13th.
+Finally, New Street Research raised shares of Cisco Systems from a “neutral” rating to a “buy” rating and set a $60.00 target price on the stock in a research note on Friday, November 13th.
+Sixteen equities research analysts have rated the stock with a hold rating and nine have given a buy rating to the company’s stock.
+Cisco Systems has a consensus rating of “Hold” and an average price target of $47.43.

-In other Cisco Systems news, EVP Irving Tan sold 47,887 shares of the firm’s stock in a transaction that occurred on Tuesday, November 17th.
-The stock was sold at an average price of $42.09, for a total value of $2,015,563.83.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CAO Prat Bhatt sold 21,146 shares of the firm’s stock in a transaction that occurred on Tuesday, November 24th.
-The shares were sold at an average price of $42.38, for a total value of $896,167.48.
-Following the completion of the transaction, the chief accounting officer now owns 144,839 shares of the company’s stock, valued at $6,138,276.82.
-The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 371,384 shares of company stock valued at $15,429,225.
-0.02% of the stock is owned by corporate insiders.

 Cisco Systems, Inc designs, manufactures, and sells Internet Protocol based networking and other products related to the communications and information technology industry in the Americas, Europe, the Middle East, Africa, the Asia Pacific, Japan, and China.
 It provides infrastructure platforms, including networking technologies of switching, routing, wireless, and data center products that are designed to work together to deliver networking capabilities, and transport and/or store data.